gitEast/forGreaterGood/computer-networks/index.md

 #### 0.5.1 be able to

-1. Understand various network topologies such as bus, ring, star, mesh adn hybrid.
+1. Understand various network topologies such as bus, ring, star, mesh and hybrid.
 2. Understand the advantages and disadvantages of each topology.

 #### 0.5.2 Topologies